Skip to Content

 From the delicate petals of nasturtiums, with their peppery taste, to the sweet and aromatic lavender buds, there is a wide variety of edible flowers to choose from.

-To successfully cultivate these floral delicacies, ensuring the plants have the right amount of sun and well-draining soil will help you grow flowers successfully.
+Ensuringย the plants have the right amount of sun and well-draining soilย to cultivate these floral delicacies will help you grow flowers successfully.

-Choosing flowers you can grow without pesticides is also an important part of an edible garden.
+Choosing flowers you can grow without pesticides is essential to an edible garden.
+Not all flowers are edible; clearly identify which flowers you can eat.

 Creating a Cozy Life Group